chevere/docs/components/Workflow.md

 The `withAddedBefore` and `withAddedAfter` methods allows to add steps before/after another step.

-For example, consider this existing flow:
+For example, consider this existing workflow:

 * Fetch
 * Validate
 * Insert

-Requiring to extend to something like this:
+And the requirement is to extend to something like this:

 * +Logging
 * Fetch